 By collaborating across a wide spectrum of disciplines, his group is keen to explore how fundamental discoveries in legumes can contribute to addressing the global requirement for increased plant-based protein production and sustainable agriculture.

-The Østergaard group is developing genetic and genomic resources for Brassicaceae research and is using both molecular genetics and functional genomics to study fruit growth.
+The Østergaard group is developing genetic and genomic resources for Brassicaceae and Pisum research and is using both molecular genetics and functional genomics to study fruit growth.

 The cylindrical Arabidopsis fruit and the heart-shaped fruit from Capsella provides excellent model systems allowing identification of key factors and mechanisms involved.

 Another strand of research in Lars’ lab aims to understand how the hormone auxin is perceived during organogenesis to regulate gene expression.
 In particular, they are focused on understanding a non-canonical mechanism of auxin signalling involving the auxin response factor, ETTIN.

 In addition to the academic satisfaction of understanding biological processes, the knowledge acquired during studies of fruit development among Brassicaceae provides an enormous potential for knowledge transfer to improve crop performance.

 Lars has already demonstrated the power of such a translational approach.
 Work in his group first demonstrated that the genetic control of seed dispersal is conserved across members of the Brassicaceae family.
 Subsequently, they used this knowledge to control this process in oilseed rape, which is known as pod shatter.
 Lars is focused on pursuing more of such translational opportunities.